 Jeffery Laudenslager is a master illusionist.
 He tricks our minds with ever-changing geometries, and his kinetic works in titanium and stainless steel are animated, yet contemplative.
 The geometric shapes often juxtapose and interact in surprising ways, gathering speed then slowing to a hover.
 “It’s like watching silk," said Laudenslager during the interview at his studio for the video.
 “The weightlessness is part of the magic!”

 Troy Pillow’s kinetic sculpture designs are influenced by his keen observation of nature: the structure of trees, the outer shapes of leaves, birds, fish, and the human form.
 Of the four kinetic sculptors in this group, he is the only one who incorporates color, which he painstakingly mixes to serve his purpose - adding a delightful lightness to the work and a pleasing pop to the garden or public space.

 John Tyler’s work is well known to people who have followed Sculpturesite Gallery (formerly A New Leaf Gallery) for years, as the gallery has represented Tyler’s graceful kinetic sculptures for 20 years!
 Influenced by his spectacular, remote setting in the Santa Lucia mountains, he cuts, welds, grinds, machines and threads all the parts he incorporates into his sculptures using solar power.
 Tyler, who taught math for several years and has built a small aircraft from scratch, says his favorite subject in college was physics and therefore, “I get to apply my college degree to my life’s work.”

-Eleven of these sculptures are now on display on the gallery grounds or nearby tasting rooms.
+Seven of these sculptures are now on display on the gallery grounds, and four more are on display at nearby tasting rooms.
 Please call or email the gallery for more information about any of these artists or works, or visit Sculpturesite in Glen Ellen to see them in person!